Student Handbook

 - Not include backpack or any bag of any kind.
 Personal bags must be stored in their locker and not on their person.

-- Not include items, including personal protective equipment (e.g., masks), that are sexually explicit, vulgar, obscene, libelous, or which denigrate others on account of race, color, weight, religion or religious practice, sex, sexual orientation, gender, gender identity, national origin, ethnic group, political affiliation, age, marital status, military status, or disability
+- Not include items, including personal protective equipment (e.g., masks), that are sexually explicit, vulgar, obscene, libelous, or which denigrate others on account of race, color, weight, religion or religious practice, sex, sexual orientation, gender, gender identity, national origin, ethnic group, political affiliation, age, marital status, military status, or disability.

-The following are examples of inappropriate clothing but not limited to:
+The following are examples of inappropriate clothing, but not limited to:

-- Shirts that cover your shorts completely
+- Short-shorts or shirts that cover your shorts completely

 - Midriff tops